 - Not sure James needs the seagull on his head in the opening scene.

-- This is the first movie where Connery needed a hairpiece.
+- This is the first movie where Connery needed a full hairpiece.
 And it shows.
 The top of his hair looks almost strawberry blonde.

 - Very cool editing having Bond look at his watch, light his cigarette, and have the bombs goes off all at once.